ACCESS-NRI/access-hive.org.au/README.md

     `git pull`

-- Once the latest version of `development` branch is pulled locally, create a new branch, for instance, `dev/jasmeen/legacy-release` from `development` branch.
+- Once the latest version of `development` branch is pulled locally, create a new branch - `dev/jasmeen/legacy-release` from this branch.

 - Use the following two commands to create a new branch and push it to github respectively: